-Destination Information Hanoi - The history of this fascinating Vietnamese capital is architecture, imperial temples, and post-war apartment complexes, interspersed with green parks and leafy boulevards.
-At its heart is the picture sque Hoan Kiem Lake, where locals come to meet, play sports, or enjoy a stroll and an ice cream.
+Hanoi - The history of this fascinating Vietnamese capital is visible at every turn; a blend of French neoclassical architecture, imperial temples, and post-war apartment complexes, interspersed with green parks and leafy boulevards.
+At its heart is the picturesque Hoan Kiem Lake, where locals come to meet, play sports, or enjoy a stroll and an ice cream.